List of Shortland Street characters introduced in 1994: Greg Feeney

-Greg Feeney was the drug addicted step brother of Carmen Roberts (Theresa Healey) and potential love interest for Kirsty Knight (Angela Dotchin).
-The character was portrayed by Tim Balme for numerous stints up until 1999.
+Greg Feeney was the drug dealing step brother of Carmen Roberts (Theresa Healey) and potential love interest for Kirsty Knight (Angela Dotchin).
+The character was portrayed by Tim Balme for numerous stints up until 2000.

 Grace Kwan

 Dr. Grace Kwan first appeared in early 1994 portrayed by Lynette Forday.
 She departed in 1997 before returning 16 years later in a recurring role.

 Charlotte Olsen

 Charlotte Olsen was the head girl of Ferndale high and nemesis of Rachel McKenna (Angela Bloomfield).
 She also clashed with Nick Harrison (Karl Burnett) and had him removed from his prefect position.
 Charlotte grew jealous when Rachel started to date her crush – Tim Cunningham (Richard Vette) and successfully broke the two up.

 Ellen Crozier

 Ellen Crozier was portrayed by Robyn Malcolm for nearly 6 years.
 She proved to be one of the show's most successful and well received characters.

 Minnie Crozier

 Minnie Crozier was the teenage daughter of Ellen (Robyn Malcolm), who often found herself in challenging and dangerous relationships.
 She was portrayed by Katrina Devine for 7 years before she was axed as part of a cast overhaul.